jeffdinsmore/elimination-time/README.md

 # React + TypeScript + Vite

+## Favicon
+### Pulled image from https://imgbin.com/png/yHC1MFRD/emoji-poop-png.
+Image not used in sales or any other uses other than personal use

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: